FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-react.md

 title: Integrate Your React Application With FusionAuth
 description: Integrate your React application with FusionAuth
 navcategory: getting-started
+prerequisites: nodejs
+technology: React
+language: JavaScript
 ---

-== Integrate Your React Application With FusionAuth
+## Integrate Your {{page.technology}} Application With FusionAuth

-TBD intro

-{% plantuml source: _diagrams/docs/login-before.plantuml, alt: "Login before FusionAuth." %}
+{% include docs/integration/_intro.md %}

-And here's the same application login flow when FusionAuth is introduced.
+## Prerequisites

-{% plantuml source: _diagrams/docs/login-after.plantuml, alt: "Login with FusionAuth." %}
+{% include docs/integration/_prerequisites.md %}

-== Prerequisites

-TBD prequisites
-npm
-node

-== Download and Install FusionAuth
+## Download and Install FusionAuth

-TBD download and install
+{% include docs/integration/_install-fusionauth.md %}

-== Create a User and an API Key
+## Create a User and an API Key

-TBD create a user and API key
+{% include docs/integration/_add-user.md %}

-== Configure FusionAuth
+## Configure FusionAuth

 Next, you need to set up FusionAuth.
 This can be done in different ways, but we’re going to use the Typescript client library.
-The below instructions use maven from the command line, but you can use the client library with an IDE of your preference as well.
+The below instructions use npm from the command line, but you can use the client library with an IDE of your preference as well.

 First, make a directory: